Drone The Game Accessibility Report

 If you want to play Drone The Game, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:

-Drone The Game has 4 accessibility features for Getting Started which deal with what support is offered to get started with the game.
+We've documented 4 accessibility features for Getting Started in Drone The Game which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 View Control Mapping: You can view a map of controls during play.
 This clearly displays the mappings of actions to buttons/keys/mouse/keyboard without having to leave the game.